To provide outstanding, hands-on, educational experiences

 Member since 2006 and secretary since 2011.
 Brinkley has masters degrees in both education and music and has been a Lutheran teacher and church musician for 40 years.
 Brinkley has served as secretary to a number of boards and organizations over the years.

-Richard Melvin, Operations Manager
+Aaron Sherman, Operations Manager

 Al Rayner, Safety Manager